CartoDB/documentation/app/content/spatial-extension-sf/examples/a-quadkey-grid-of-stores-locations-and-simple-cannibalization-analysis.md

 )
 SELECT * FROM flat_qks
 ```

+Darkest areas on the map are those with the higher coverage by Starbucks.

 <iframe height=480px width=100% style='margin-bottom:20px' src="https://public.carto.com/builder/6f911e00-6328-47a8-8145-92a0f9f2d24c" title="Starbucks locations around Las Vegas aggregated in an Quadkey grid of resolution 15 by using ellipses."></iframe>